Coming in 2021

 “But we’ve had a good run of drawing low numbers lately.”
 Chara nodded.
 “We will again.”

 I lowered my eyes.
 “Faith!
 You believe in faith … and luck, I suppose!
 Well, they’re flimsy threads to sew with.”
 I stomped toward the table.
 Let’s face it.
 I’m the only realist among my siblings.
 “We’d better plan what we’ll do if we get nothing.”

 Deneb stepped into the living room.
 “We can ask our neighbors for food.”

 I turned, leaned against the table, and stared at the loose planks in the low ceiling.
 “I … hate … begging!”

 Chara marched toward me and grabbed my hands.
 “Trust me.
 We will draw a good number.”

 I squinted at my sister and pressed my lips together.
 She’s serious!
-If she thinks that’s going to make me feel more secure ….
+If she thinks that’ll make me feel more secure ….
 “You’re so exasperating!”
-I yanked my hands away and stared as though she were a spiritual vision.
+I yanked my hands away and stared as though she were a spiritual vision of evil.
 “Dreamer!”
 I turned away.
-“You’re nothing but a twenty-year-old child with your head in the clouds.”
-A cry escaped my lips.
-I spun, stared at each of them in turn, and darted toward the bedroom.
+“You’re nothing but a twenty-year-old, maga dreamer … a foolish child with your head in the clouds!”
+A sob escaped my lips.
+I spun and darted toward the bedroom.

-Meri Diana and Deneb parted and let me pass through the doorway.
-They peered inside before I slammed the door and leaned against it.
-I heard Deneb whimpering behind its thin planks.
+Meri Diana and Deneb parted and let me pass.
+They gawked at me before I slammed the door and leaned against it.
+I heard Deneb whimpering on the other side of its thin planks.

 “It’s all my fault!”
 Meri Diana said.
-I heard the front door open and bang shut.
+The front door squeaked open and banged shut.